KrisBichocolate/patchworkadventures/dimensions/README.md

 Templates are the worlds that dungeon instances are created from.

-The `/instance template` command has a few subcommands:
+The `/dungeon template` command has a few subcommands:

-- `/instance template create <new template name>`
+- `/dungeon template create <new template name>`

   TODO: generator args!

   Creates a new template edit and teleports the current player into it.
-Use `/instance template save_and_finish` when done.
+Use `/dungeon template save_and_finish` when done.

-- `/instance template edit <existing template name>`
+- `/dungeon template edit <existing template name>`

   Clones the given template and teleports the current player inside.
-Use `/instance template save_and_finish` when done to store the edited template under a new name.
+Use `/dungeon template save_and_finish` when done to store the edited template under a new name.

-- `/instance template save_and_finish <new template name>`
+- `/dungeon template save_and_finish <new template name>`

   Finishes the current template edit by copying it to a new dimension and deleting the edit dimension.

-- `/instance template delete <existing template name>`
+- `/dungeon template delete <existing template name>`

   IMMEDIATELY and PERMANENTLY DELETES the template!

 ### Instances

-- `/instance create <template name>`
+- `/dungeon instance create <template name>`

   Create a new instance as a copy of the template and run the instantiation_function.